-Smoked Pork Picnic
+- Pork Picnic (around 10-11lbs)

 - Place the pork picnic back on the smoker and insert a probe thermometer to monitor internal temperature.
-The target here is 198⁰ and it’ll take about 3.5 hours to get there.
+The target is 198⁰ – about 3.5 additional hours of cooking time.

 - Once the alarm goes off, remove the picnic from the smoker and carefully open the foil to vent off the steam.

-- Mix 8oz of Killer Hogs The BBQ Sauce with 2oz Molasses and 2oz Apple Juice.
+- Mix 8oz of Killer Hogs Sauce with 2oz Molasses and 2oz Apple Juice.
 Heat this mixture over medium heat until the molasses melt and brush over the outside of the picnic.